 They left me alone after that.

 But they always ate at the Wa Sun.
 Every goddamn day, and I had to take my moo shoo next door to Miss Zinn.

 Miss Zinn couldn’t have been more than thirty, but tried to pass herself off as older, dipping into the mysteries of the elderly.
 Her face was young, and her bangs gave her away.
-She wore a handkerchief wrapped around her head and large mood rings on her fingers.
-But I would catchglimpses of an AC/DC shirt under her shawl or the Playboy bunny tattoo on her upper arm.
-She let me sit with her as long as I brought some rice and fortune cookies and listened to her complain about the shoddy business.
+She wore a handkerchief wrapped around her head and large mood rings on her fingers, But I would catch glimpses of an AC/DC shirt under her shawl or the Playboy bunny tattoo on her upper arm.
+She let me sit with her as long as I bought some rice and fortune cookies and listened to her complain about the shoddy business.